Skip to main content

 If something breaks:

-2. Or use version history to restore a previous commit
+1. Use the revert function to see version history to restore a previous commit

 Best Practices